Does Diamox really help against altitude sickness?

 It is highly recommended to use Diampx for prophylaxis to all those ascending in one day to an altitude of 11,482 ft (3,500 meters) or more, as well as when climbing 1,640 ft (500 meters) or more in one day at an altitude above 9,842 ft (3,000 meters), in the absence of additional days for acclimatization. for altitude sickness is indicated for anyone who climbs more than 1,640 ft (500 meters) in one day.
 Separately, in the case of climbing The majority of popular routes for climbing Kilimanjaro ensure an ascent to the peak in about 8 days. taking Diamox for prophylaxis is strongly recommended.

-If you are not allergic to Diamox, we recommend taking 125 mg of Diamox in the morning before your ascent to Kilimanjaro and then 125 mg twice a day, every afternoon and morning, during the entire ascent.
-All Altezza Travel guides have a stock of the drug for all climbers in their first-aid kits, and daily, during the mandatory morning and evening medical check-ups, offer it to climbers.
+If you are not allergic to Diamox, we recommend taking 125 mg of Diamox in the morning before you begin your Kilimanjaro climb, and then 125 mg twice a day, every afternoon and morning, during the trek..
+All Altezza Travel guides have a stock of the drug for every climber in their first-aid kits.
+Also, during the daily, mandatory morning and evening medical check-ups, they will offer it to climbers.
 The drug is included in the price of expeditions and does not incur additional expenses.

 There is a low percentage of allergic reactions to the sulfonamide components of the drug.
 To find out if you are allergic to them, please consult your physician.